Budapest Airport Guide 2026: Terminals & Transport

 📋 At a Glance

-Best For All travellers arriving or departing Budapest by air
+Best ForAll travellers arriving or departing Budapest by air

-Time Needed Allow 2–3 hours for departures; 45–90 min to reach city centre on arrival
+Time NeededAllow 2–3 hours for departures; 45–90 min to reach city centre on arrival

-Cost Free to navigate; transport from ~1,000 HUF by bus to ~12,000 HUF by taxi
+CostFree to navigate; transport from ~1,000 HUF by bus (pass supplement fare) or 2,500 HUF standard, up to ~17,000 HUF by taxi

-Hours 24 hours / 365 days
+Hours24 hours / 365 days

-Getting There 100E bus from Deák tér, taxi, Bolt/Főtaxi, miniBUD shuttle, or car via M0/M5
+Getting There100E bus from Deák tér, taxi, Bolt/Főtaxi, miniBUD shuttle, or car via M0/M5

-Skip If You’re expecting a gleaming mega-hub — BUD is functional and improving, not Frankfurt
+Skip IfYou’re expecting a gleaming mega-hub, BUD is functional and improving, not Frankfurt

 Budapest Airport Guide at a Glance: Key Facts for 2026

-Budapest Ferenc Liszt International Airport — or BUD, as it appears on every boarding pass — is Hungary’s only international hub and, depending on your tolerance for construction noise, either an ongoing work in progress or an airport with genuine ambition.
+Budapest Ferenc Liszt International Airport, or BUD, as it appears on every boarding pass, is Hungary’s only international hub and, depending on your tolerance for construction noise, either an ongoing work in progress or an airport with genuine ambition.
 Here’s everything that matters before you set foot on Hungarian soil.

 Full Name

-The airport’s full official name is Budapest Ferenc Liszt International Airport, named after the Hungarian composer who, in a delightful twist, was reportedly more Austrian than Hungarian in practice — which feels like an appropriate metaphor for an airport that handles both Schengen and non-Schengen flights with varying degrees of elegance.
+The airport’s full official name is Budapest Ferenc Liszt International Airport, named after the Hungarian composer who, in a delightful twist, was reportedly more Austrian than Hungarian in practice, which feels like an appropriate metaphor for an airport that handles both Schengen and non-Schengen flights with varying degrees of elegance.
 Before 2011 it was known as Ferihegy Airport, a name you’ll still hear from older Budapestians who refuse to update their vocabulary, much like people who still call the M4 metro line “the new one.”

 IATA Code and Location

-The Budapest airport IATA code is BUD — easy to remember, impossible to confuse with anything else.
+The Budapest airport IATA code is BUD, easy to remember, impossible to confuse with anything else.
 The airport sits roughly 16 kilometres southeast of Budapest city centre, in the XVIII district near the town of Vecsés.
-The official address is Liszt Ferenc tér 1, 1185 Budapest.
-Don’t let the “Budapest” in that address fool you into expecting a short commute — allow 30–45 minutes by road or bus in normal traffic, and up to an hour during peak rush hour.
+The official address is simply BUD International Airport, 1185 Budapest, and if you have seen “Liszt Ferenc tér 1” on a booking form, that is a square in District VI, 16 km from the runway.
+Don’t let the “Budapest” in the postcode fool you into expecting a short commute, allow 30–45 minutes by road or bus in normal traffic, and up to an hour during peak rush hour.
 The Budapest airport IATA code BUD appears on all ticketing and flight tracking systems globally.

 Which Airlines Use Budapest Airport